Contact

 About

-He is a leading expert in terahertz communications, in addition to wireless nano-bio-communication networks and the Internet of Nano-Things.
-In these areas, he has co-authored more than 220 peer-reviewed scientific publications, including 1 book and 5 US patents.
-His work has received more than 14,800 citations (h-index of 56 as of May 2023).
-He is serving as the lead PI on multiple grants from U.S. federal agencies including the National Science Foundation, the Air Force Office of Scientific Research and the Air Force Research Laboratory as well as industry.
+His research interests are in terahertz communication networks, wireless nano-bio-communication networks, and the Internet of Nano-Things.
+In these areas, he has co-authored more than 250 peer-reviewed scientific publications, including one book, and has been granted five US patents.
+His work has received over 16,000 citations (h-index of 57 as of November 2023).
+His work has been funded by multiple grants from different U.S. federal agencies, including the National Science Foundation, the Air Force Research Laboratory (AFRL), the Air Force Office of Scientific Research (AFOSR), and the Office of Naval Research (ONR) as well as industry, totaling over $15M in less than ten years.
+He received the National Science Foundation CAREER Award in 2019, several other awards from IEEE, ACM, UB, and NU, and several best-paper awards.
+He is a Fellow of the IEEE, Class of 2024.

 Education